maximalian/test-uzdevums-binitex-maksims-malinovskis/README.md

 React + TypeScript + Vite dashboard for global COVID-19 stats from the European Centre for Disease Prevention and Control (ECDC).
 Filter by period and metrics, switch between a sortable table and a time-series chart, and compare countries at a glance.

+### Demo

+- https://test-uzdevums-binitex-maksims-malinovskis.onrender.com (first load can take ~50s due to cold start on the free tier)

 ### Screenshots

 - Table view